one day in Hawaii Volcanoes National Park Itinerary

 rainforest hike Big Island

 The trail starts by descending through a lush rainforest to the floor of the Halema‘uma‘u crater.
-From the crater, you can extend the hike by connecting with the Kilauea Iki Trail or Bryon ledge trail and make it longer.

-Uēaloha (Byron Ledge) trail hike
+Uēaloha (Byron Ledge) Trail hike

-Byron ledge trail is another trail in the same area at the edge that separates the Halema‘uma‘u crater from the Kilauea Iki crater.
-After the recent eruptions only a portion of this trail is open.
+Byron Ledge Trail is another trail in the same area at the edge that separates the Halema‘uma‘u crater from the Kilauea Iki crater.
+After the recent eruptions, only a portion of this trail is open.

-You can access this trail from the Devastation trail parking lot and can combine it with Halema‘uma‘u Trail or Kilauea Iki Trail to make it longer.
+You can access this trail from the Devastation Trail parking lot and can combine it with Halema‘uma‘u Trail or Kilauea Iki Trail to make it longer.

 Time needed: It can take you anywhere from 1 to 5 hours, depends whether you combine it with other trails or just return back once you reach the edge of the craters.

-Things to do near Hawaii Volcanoes National park
+Things to do near Hawaii Volcanoes National Park

-If you are staying in the Hilo region or Volcano park for a few days then below are some great places to visit in the east and south regions of the Big Island, Hawaii.
+If you are staying in the Hilo region or Volcano Park for a few days, then below are some great places to visit in the east and south regions of the Big Island, Hawaii.

 Punalu black sand beach